othermedia/arcadia/README.md

 Making all control elements into e.g. `button` elements, as seen in our [YouTube player][youtube], would make them accessible to keyboard users.

+### Better implementation of the internal list data structure

+While the internal list data structure has some nice properties in theory, in practice the implementation is a series of array-based hacks.
+Improving this state of affairs would clean up the implementation significantly and make the library more testable and more robust.

   [json]:     http://flori.github.com/json
   [jake]:     http://github.com/jcoglan/jake